managervcf/lost-in-a-postcard/README.md

 ## Lost in a Postcard

 A photography portfolio site built with React on the front-end.
 It uses GraphQL and Apollo Client to communicate with the back-end.
-The server was built with Apollo Server, Mongoose and MongoDB.
+The server exposes a single GraphQL endpoint and is built with Apollo Server, Mongoose and MongoDB.
 It features JWT authentication and takes advantage of an image hosting service called Cloudinary via its API.

 ## Development